Laura-Novich-OBW/Tool-Chest/Publishing-tools/Sphinx.md

 Cross-platform tool and is compatible with various operating systems, including Windows, macOS, and Linux.

 ### Benefits
-- **Robust Documentation:** Sphinx excels in creating well-structured and cross-referenced documentation, making it a top - choice for software projects and technical documentation.
+- **Robust Documentation**: Sphinx excels in creating well-structured and cross-referenced documentation, making it a great choice for software projects and technical documentation. choice for software projects and technical documentation.
 - **Customization:** It offers extensive theming and customization options, allowing users to adapt the documentation to their needs.
 - **Output Formats:** Sphinx can generate documentation in various output formats, including HTML, PDF, and ePub.